timching/Sylius/UPGRADE-API-2.0.md

 The `sylius:admin:order_item_unit:show` serialization group has been removed as endpoints for `OrderItemUnit` are no longer exposed.

 #### Translations
-`Id` has been removed from serialization for all translation resources.
+`id` has been removed from serialization for all translation resources.

 **Example: `ShippingMethod` Get Response:**
 ```diff